 What Is Cthulhu Mythos 5E?

 Seeing the word Cthulhu may confuse a lot of gamers.
-For over 30 years Cthulhu has been associated with Sandy Peterson’s original RPG Call of Cthulhu which is now owned by the people over at Chaosium.
+For over 30 years Cthulhu has been associated with Sandy Petersen’s original RPG Call of Cthulhu which is now owned by the people over at Chaosium.
 To be as clear as I can, Cthulhu Mythos 5E and Cthulhu Mythos for Pathfinder are new rules sets, settings, and monsters to add to your fantasy RPG of choice and are not stand-alone RPGs.
 The best part of this is that it gives Dungeons and Dragons 5E tremendous flexibility.
 Their sets and many, many others available to players have made 5E the most flexible and popular edition perhaps in the history of tabletop role-playing.

 One could argue that if anyone does not enjoy role-playing games that they have just not found the right setting and situation to suit themselves.

 Cthulhu Mythos is the name given to the world of gods, demigods, and cosmic horror created by the author H. P. Lovecraft.
 In recent years he has become a controversial author due to his very open racism and xenophobia, but it is important to understand that 100 years after he began to be published, the Cthulhu Mythos has been expanded by hundreds if not thousands of writers.
-Great writers such as Ramsey Cambell, Robert Bloch, Brian Lumley, Robert E. Howard, Stephen King, Neil Gaiman, Alan Moore, and not to mention Sandy Peterson himself.
+Great writers such as Ramsey Cambell, Robert Bloch, Brian Lumley, Robert E. Howard, Stephen King, Neil Gaiman, Alan Moore, and not to mention Sandy Petersen himself.

 Because so many legendary authors have contributed to this mythology, it is very rich and full of amazing stories and concepts that give a Game Master an enormous playground to work with.